Sick-Day Guidelines for People With Diabetes - Topic Overview

 on your sick-day plan.
 Also note changes in your body temperature, weight,

-blood sugar, and urine ketone levels.
+blood sugar, and ketone levels.
 Have this information with you when you talk

 to your doctor.